Karan-patil2/Quiz-App/README.md

 Hello ,
-This is my Quiz application Mini Project Hope you Like It
+This is my Quiz application Project Hope you Like It.